anderson-aristotle/react-study/study.md

 ## Modern JavaScript

-JavaScript has evolved quite a bit in the last five years, and React projects typically make heavy use of the language's newer features and conventions.
-We want to make sure you're comfortable writing modern JS before we get into React.
+JavaScript has evolved quite a bit in the last five years, and Reactjs projects typically make heavy use of the language's newer features and conventions.
+We want to make sure you're comfortable writing modern JS before we get into Reactjs.

 Many of these new features were introduced in the ECMAScript 2015 language specification, more commonly known as ES6.
 ES6 is now used widely in modern web